evekites/STM32_AstrumPCBPublic/README.md

 # STM32_AstrumPCBPublic

-Repro with \*.ioc files and needed USER CODE sections This repo is for Software Development students of the Astrum College, Velp, The Netherlands.
+This repo is for Software Development students of the Astrum College, Velp, The Netherlands.

 Most projects contains a README.md, a CONFIGURATION.md and the USER CODE sections of the main.c source file.